Moonsville Collective: Background

 Born out of community jam sessions, Moonsville Collective launched in 2011 as a roots "supergroup" in Orange County, California, playing over 250 shows in California, Nevada and Utah during their first two years.
 They have shared the stage with many well known acts such as Willie Watson (Old Crow Medicine Show), Donavon Frankenreiter, The White Buffalo, Wanda Jackson, Frank Fairfield, Rose's Pawn Shop, Restaurant & The Dustbowl Revival.
-Moonsville Collective has headlined many of the local music festivals in Long Beach, Irvine and Costa Mesa and have performed at many private events for premier companies in the Outdoor Retail industry.
+Moonsville Collective has headlined many of the local music festivals in Orange County, Los Angeles, Long Beach and Ojai, and have become a consistent fixture in the Southern California Americana community.

 Awards

 The band won “Best Country/Americana Band” at the 2013 OC Music Awards, as well as being named both “2012 Best Live Band” by OC Weekly and “Best Bluegrass/Americana Band in Orange County” by CBS Los Angeles.

 Members

 Moonsville Collective has five members: Father and son team "Dobro" Dan Richardson and upright bass Seth Richardson, lead vocalists & Guitar Corey Adams, mandolinist Matthew McQueen, & Phil Glenn on Fiddle & Vocals.
 The original lineup featured Ryan Welch, fiddle player Bill Bell and long-time drummer Drew Martin, and fiddle player Sean Kibler.